usmannasir/cyberpanel/README.md

 * PHP 8.2 (will reach end of life (EOL) on 31 Dec, 2026.)
 * PHP 8.1 (will reach end of life (EOL) on 31 Dec, 2025.)
 * PHP 8.0 (will reach end of life (EOL) on 26 Nov, 2023.)
-* PHP 7.4 (Ubuntu 22.04 and up does not support php below this version.) (will reach end of life (EOL) on 28 Nov, 2022.)
+* PHP 7.4 (Ubuntu 22.04 and Almalinux 9.x and up does not support php below this version.) (will reach end of life (EOL) on 28 Nov 2022.)
 * PHP 7.3 (will reach end of life (EOL) on 6 Dec, 2021.)
 * PHP 7.2 (will reach end of life (EOL) on 30 Nov, 2020.)
 * PHP 7.1 (Almalinux 8.x and up does not support php below this version.),(will reach end of life (EOL) on 1 Dec, 2019.)